angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 *ScaFi limitations*:
 - still some limitations at alignment and language-level;
-- not very performant, due to alignment management.
+- not very performant, due to runtime alignment via stack inspection.
 {{% /col %}}

 {{% col %}}